 Introduce a natural enemy

 Birds will gladly keep your earthworm problem in check.
-Invite them to the yard with bird feeders and birdbaths.
+Invite birds to your yard with bird feeders and birdbaths.

 Chickens also can help control worms, but they’re not always a good option.
 Why?
-Because you’ll have to deal with chicken pooh on the lawn instead of worm pooh.
+Because you’ll have to deal with chicken poo on the lawn instead of worm poo.

 Reduce organic matter

 Do you routinely add compost as a top dressing over your lawn?
-Minimizing the application of organic matter can help ward off earthworms.
+You may be encouraging the worms with these tasty lawn treatments.
+Minimize the application of organic matter to help ward off earthworms.
 Removing grass clippings also will restrict organic material on the lawn.

 What are the disadvantages of worm castings?

-- A yard with too many worm castings can look unkempt and ruined, feel lumpy and uneven.
+- A yard with too many worm castings can look unkempt and ruined with a lumpy and uneven feel.

 - Excessive castings in the yard also might signify that your soil has a high number of earthworms.
 This makes it an attractive hunting ground for moles, gophers, and armadillos, which can easily tear up your lawn.